 - Federal loan recipients must be at least half-time in the awarded term to be eligible for the loan funds.

 - Stafford loan recipients are eligible for loans up to the maximum annual and cumulative limits designated by the federal government and as stated above.

-- Grad PLUS loans are additional federal loans made to the student.
+- Parent PLUS loans are loans made to parents on behalf of the student.
 Credit eligibility is required and determined by the federal government.

 As federal, state and institutional rules & regulations are constantly changing, your above right and responsibilities are subject to change at any time.
 It is your responsibility to know the above requirements for aid.
 If you have any conflicting information in relation to the above requirements, you have the right to appeal this decision with your financial aid counselor.

 Financial aid is disbursed to student accounts after all eligibility requirements for the award have been met.
 Generally, things that can prevent a disbursement from occurring are an invalid FAFSA, missing documents, verification not complete, overawards, improper enrollment, insufficient GPA, SAP (Satisfactory Academic Progress) not met, first class of the term starts at a later time, prior holds on your account and similar criteria.
 In general, the first disbursement occurs 7 days prior to the first day of the term and every week thereafter in the term.
 On and after the first day of the term, all eligibility criteria of the fund must be met in order to be disbursed.
 Upon having any loan funds disbursed to you, you will have 14 days from the date of disbursement to have the funds returned.
 To do so, you must submit your request to us in writing within this 14 day window.
 If you want to return your loan funds after the 14 day window, you must do so by paying the lender directly.